Our Emotional Relationship With Color

 While I don’t use this as a tool for formulating my own creative color palettes, I do find something very human in our collective relationship to color and these seasonal reports [although targeted to consumers] say something deeper about our desires.

-One of these color forecasts predicts that sky blue will pique our interest this year, like new bird song and a collective desire for expansiveness.
+One of these color forecasts predicted that sky blue would pique our interest in 2021, like new bird song and a collective desire for expansiveness.
 Think: open sky and the vast horizons of the sea.
-We’re ready and waiting for a deep breath of fresh air, a wash of cleansing rains, unclouded views of clear sky and a stretching horizon; space to grow.
+Ready and waiting for a deep breath of fresh air, a wash of cleansing rains, unclouded views of clear sky and a stretching horizon; space to grow.
 Sky blue feels honest, transparent, simple, hopeful, calming, and new.

 Purple mountains majesty